fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

 ```swift
   var cameraOverlayView: UIView
 ```
-  Be sure to set this view’s frame properly.
+  Be sure to set this view's frame properly.

-  Camera is always full screen (on iPhone/iPod Touch anyway): UIScreen’s bounds property.
+  Camera is always full screen (on iPhone/iPod Touch anyway): UIScreen's bounds property.

   But if you use the built-in controls at the bottom, you might want your view to be smaller.